hoodoer/JS-Tap/README.md

 python3 buildAll.py
 ```

 This builds Chrome MV3 and Firefox MV2 extensions, packs them as `.crx`/`.xpi`, cross-compiles sidecar binaries (if enabled), and generates deploy bundles.
+The build script automatically increments the extension's patch version number on each build (e.g. `2.1.5` → `2.1.6`) in `bex-beacon/config.json` to ensure that browser force-install mechanisms (Chrome/Edge enterprise policy) pick up updated builds.

 #### Build Flags